sharmaeklavya2/blog-source/content/posts/learning-kannada.md

 so there are very few good resources available.
 It's hard to even figure out *how* to learn Kannada.

-After having tried many resources, I've finally found some good ones and had some success learning Kannada.
+After trying out many resources, I finally found some good ones and have succeeded in learning some Kannada.
 This article documents what I think is a good way to learn Kannada, especially if you already know an Indian language.
 I think the ideas in this article can be used to learn